davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 potential exhumation/erosion are qualitatively considered, the Monterey plate stalled slab endmember scenario corresponds less well to constraints on the upper-mantle geotherm.
-This, along with the poor correspondence of a stalled slab to crustal geology and geodynamic constraints, leads us to favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.
+This, along with the poor correspondence of a stalled slab to crustal geology and geodynamic constraints, leads us to strongly favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.

-This preferred scenario for the origin of the mantle lithosphere sampled by Crystal Knob xenoliths matches a host of geologic constraints demonstrating slab rollback and regional crustal extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
+A late-Cretaceous origin of the mantle lithosphere beneath the Coast Ranges matches a host of geologic constraints demonstrating slab rollback and regional crustal extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
 This episode built the mantle lithosphere beneath the Mojave province by mantle duplexing during the retreat of the Farallon Plate subducting slab [@Luffi2009], and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
 The outer toe of this lithosphere-scale accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.

 In the Neogene, the underplated mantle lithosphere nappes were reheated by the Mendocino slab window, which opened as the Pacific--Farallon ridge encountered the California convergent margin.
 Peridotite major- and trace-element re-enrichment and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
 This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled thermal pulse that reheated the lithosphere can be attributed to the ~24 Ma opening of an asthenospheric slab window at 70-90 km depth.
-The lithospheric history outlined here adds to a growing body of evidence that much of the structural complexity in the California Coast Ranges is inherited from the Late Cretaceous regime of subduction accretion.
+This deep mantle lithosphere shielded the continental margin of southern California from intense slab window heating.
+The Crystal Knob xenoliths add to a growing body of evidence that much of the structural complexity in the California Coast Ranges is inherited from the Late Cretaceous regime of subduction accretion.